Written by YellowDog Intern, Tarne Fidler.

 I found the adjustment to professional tasks a bit stressful.
 Unlike coursework and academic projects where you’re working in a time-frame of weeks and months, in a professional environment, deadlines tend to be more imminent.
 Personally, I’m a perfectionist when it comes to completing tasks, and I can’t stand to leave tasks unfinished (in short, I’m my own worst nightmare).
 Interning at YellowDog has taught me that, of course, it’s incredibly important to pay attention to detail, but it is also important just to get something done.

 It’s important to be a professional.
-But, don’t let that get in the way of be friendly, and being yourself.
+But, don’t let that get in the way of being friendly, and being yourself.
 The second you step foot in the office doesn’t mean you should transform into a colourless robot!
 The best way to make the most out of your internship, and feel comfortable, is to get on well with the people you’re working with.
 Have a friendly and open attitude throughout, and you’ll probably find that so do all of your colleagues.

-Far from being illogically absurd, on reflection I suppose I would argue the key to making internships work is simply letting these contradictory rules sit in tension with one another.
+Far from being illogically absurd, on reflection, I suppose I would argue the key to making internships work is simply letting these contradictory rules sit in tension with one another.
 At the end of the day, there aren’t really any hard and fast rules for anything; it’s your responsibility to ensure that you’re working hard, getting good results, and making the most of your time as an intern.
 How exactly you go about this: whether it’s from google searches, asking questions, getting things wrong, winging it or spending hours meticulously planning . . . it doesn’t matter.
 Just trust your own judgement.

 The irony is, that’s the last contradictory guideline: this blog post versus your own judgement.